 Chinese New Year From Traditional to Playful

-For a writer and her immigrant family, part of being American has always been about making the holiday their own
+What to eat on Chinese New Year?
+For a writer and her immigrant family, part of being American has always been about making the holiday their own.

 The Lunar New Year is honored by many Asian cultures, a welcome restart for those who recognize both the January 1 start date of the Gregorian calendar and the older calendar that measures time by the ebb of the moon.
 In China, where my parents were born, the Lunar New Year is a monster celebration of grand proportions.
-The Spring Festival, as it’s also called, marks the end of the cruelest days of winter … and that’s something worth making a big, noisy fuss about!
+The Spring Festival, as it’s also called, marks the end of the cruelest days of winter … and that’s something worth roaring about, particularly for the Year of the Tiger!

-Traditionally in China, the country shuts down for seven days.
+The Year of the Tiger officially begins February 1, 2022, and its arrival will be marked by a traditional shutdown across China for seven whole days.
 Manufacturing comes to a standstill.
 TVs are tuned to the annual gala variety show, with acts ranging from time-honored acrobatics and Beijing opera to contemporary singers and comics.
 Towns are painted an auspicious red, with decorations of scarlet paper lanterns, couplets written in elaborate Chinese cursive, and upside-down “Fu” signs.
 Families fill metallic gold-printed red envelopes with money to be given to the youngest members.

 Images of the year’s new zodiac sign start to appear, but the whimsical dragon and lion dance performers, warding off evil spirits to the beat of drums and cymbals, are timeless.
 Firecrackers and fireworks add to the bad luck-deflecting ruckus, as do the happy sounds of loved ones gathering through the end of the week.